TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **Overview of Other Toolboxes Used**

-Spike Sorting with Mountainsort 5 and SpyKING CIRCUS 2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costume python functions.
+Spike Sorting with Mountainsort 5 and SpyKING CIRCUS 2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costum python functions.
 More specifically, SpikeInterface for spike sorting and NeuralEnsemble NEO for data extraction, which have to be installed manually but can then be used via NeuroMod without any coding.
 See below for more information.

-Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented in a costume python script executed via NeuroMod that uses the SpikeInterface library.
+Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented in a costum python script executed via NeuroMod that uses the SpikeInterface library.

 Check out **SpikeInterface**:

 https://github.com/SpikeInterface/spikeinterface

-Data extraction of Neuralynx, Open Ephys, Plexon, Blackrock and NeuroExplorer file formats is done via the NeuralEnsemble NEO python package and a costume python script, executed via NeuroMod.
+Data extraction of Neuralynx, Open Ephys, Plexon, Blackrock and NeuroExplorer file formats is done via the NeuralEnsemble NEO python package and a costum python script, executed via NeuroMod.

 Check out **NeuralEnsemble NEO**: